robfairh/transition-scenarios/input/eg01-eg29/readme.txt

 Works!! >> just for ma :(

 - eg01-eg29-flatpower-d3ploy6.xml
-copy of 4 but mixers are demand driven deployed. fr and mox start with 1 batch instead of 3 we try the sharing power capability it works for ma --> eg01-eg29-flatpower-d3ploy6_ma.xml
+mixers are suply driven deployed. we try the sharing power capability it works for ma --> eg01-eg29-flatpower-d3ploy6_ma.xml flatpower_deployB.py produces this type of input file it works for ma

+- flatpower_deployC.py:
+deploys mixers as demand driven fr and mox start with 1 batch instead of 3 seems to be working, at least for ma

-- eg01-eg29-flatpower-d3ploy7_ma.xml
+- flatpower_deployD.py:
-make the mixers demand_driven
+deploys mixers as demand driven fr and mox start with 1 batch instead of 3 this one adds installed cap seems to be working, at least for ma